Associate in Applied Science

 The rigorous program at CCM is reflected in our NCLEX-RN

-pass rates, which consistently exceeds the national average.
+pass rates, which consistently exceed the national average.

 - Advanced technology